icfnext/prosper/README.md

 ## Requirements

+* AEM6 (versions prior to 0.10.0 are compatible with CQ 5.6)
 * Maven 3.x
 * Familiarity with Groovy language and the Spock specification syntax (or see included tests for examples).